top of page

 Does Minnesota have an inheritance tax?

-Laws could always be changed, but MN is one of the few states with an estate tax.
-It would be surprising to have both an estate tax and an inheritance tax.
+Laws could always be changed, but Minnesota's estate tax laws have remained stable for many years.
+Minnesota is one of the few states with an estate tax, and it would be surprising to have both an estate tax and an inheritance tax.

 Is there a capital gains tax on inherited property in Minnesota?